 Table 3.
-Aldyl Joint Types failures as reported to PPDC
+Aldyl Joint Types failures as reported to PPDCNote: Percentages less than 0.1% are not listed in the chart

-Although the data continues to be actively reviewed by the PPDC the data cannot be directly correlated to quantities of this material that may have been placed in service or may be in continued service across the U.S.
+Although the data continues to be actively reviewed by the PPDC, the data cannot be directly correlated to quantities of this material that may have been placed in service or may be in continued service across the U.S.